snaxusuan/incubator-dubbo-website/docs/zh-cn/user/references/qos (translated).md

 ### help command

 ```
 //list all commands
 dubbo>help

-//list the specific usage case of a command
+//list the specific use case of a command
 dubbo>help online
 +--------------+----------------------------------------------------------------------------------+
 | COMMAND NAME | online                                                                           |